ingpoc/stock_mcp_server/README.md

    - Default limits on query results to prevent overwhelming Claude with too much information
    - Portfolio holdings limited to 10 stocks by default (configurable up to 50)
    - Recommendations limited to 5 stocks by default
+   - Portfolio analysis limited to 15 stocks maximum with 5 stocks per segment

 2. **Data Simplification**:
    - Portfolio holdings simplified to essential fields only (symbol, quantity, average price)
    - Full details available when needed for analysis but hidden from direct display
+   - Financial data automatically compressed to focus on essential metrics
+   - Text fields truncated to prevent overwhelming Claude

 3. **Parameter Controls**:
    - Tools expose parameters to allow Claude to request more or less data as needed
    - Ability to toggle between summary and detailed views
+   - Control over segment size and which segment to analyze

 4. **Segmented Processing**:
    - Portfolio analysis can be performed in segments to prevent large responses
    - Each segment processes a subset of stocks (default: 5 stocks per segment)
    - Allows Claude to analyze large portfolios without hitting connection timeouts
+   - Automatic adjustment of segment size based on analysis type

+5. **Response Size Management**:
+   - Real-time monitoring of response size during processing
+   - Automatic simplification when responses exceed size thresholds
+   - Emergency fallback to minimal data when responses would be too large
+   - Detailed logging of response sizes for troubleshooting

-5. **Intelligent Internal Handling**:
+6. **Intelligent Internal Handling**:
    - Analysis functions use complete data internally while presenting simplified results
    - Market trend recommendations filter out stocks already in portfolio
+   - Financial data compression preserves critical metrics while reducing size

-These optimizations ensure Claude can process your stock data efficiently without being overwhelmed by excessive information.
+These optimizations ensure Claude can process your stock data efficiently without being overwhelmed by excessive information or experiencing timeouts.

 ## Alpha Vantage Free Tier Support